These attractions are selected due to high demand and/or operational issues. If you think we should include others, please contact email@example.com.

 Tickets for up to 10 people can be booked online via this link.

-It is also possible to reserve ticket by phone: Firenze Musei – Ph. +39 055 294883.
-Group bookings for over 10 people can be done via this phone number or by ordering several times online.
+It is also possible to reserve tickets by phoning Firenze Musei on +39 055 294883.
+Group bookings for over 10 people can be done via this phone number or by ordering several tickets online.

 Italy regulates both guida turistica and accompagnatore turistico and defines them in such a way that their activities are mutually exclusive.